 In this article you will learn why dogs dig, and how to stop this unwanted, but natural behavior of your dog.

 You might be interested to know that there may be several different reasons why dogs dig holes.
-To solve your dog’s problem, you will need to investigate what may be prompting your dog to dig because the cause will determine the proper solution.
+To solve your dog’s destructive behavior problem, you will need to investigate what may be prompting your dog to dig because the cause will determine the proper solution.

 Here are most common reasons why dogs dig:

 - Boredom.
 This is the most common reason why household dogs dig.
 You are likely to see that your dog is enjoying the process and that they are doing it for no apparent reason.

 - To hunt.
 A dog can literally try to dig a prey burrowing animal, such as a rat and mole out of your yard.
 They instinctively dig holes in an empty location.
 This behavior is very common for hunting breeds.

 - To bury food.
 If there is any food left over, it must be preserved and hidden.
 This is done by burying it.
 In this case, you will notice that your dog is trying to cover a treat in the hole.

 - To escape.
 In this case you are likely to see your dog digging around the perimeter of your yard.
 Areas to watch are under the fence or near the gates.
 We aren’t going to focus on digging to escape in this article because digging is not your dog’s main problem in this specific case.
 If you solve your dogs urge to escape, the digging will also disappear.

 - To cool off.
 In this case you are likely to see that your dog sleeps in the pit afterwards.
 To solve this, try to provide an appropriate place to cool off.
 Create a shaded area, provide a small garden pool or bowl of water, buy a dog house, or keep your dog inside during the hottest times of the day.

 How do you get a dog to stop digging holes in the yard?